-S/N: XX-XX-XXX MODEL: SP25 help.wineguardian.com
+S/N : xx-xx-xxx MODEL: DS025 help.wineguardian.com

+ELECTRICAL SHOCK HAZARD RISK OF SERIOUS INJURY OR DEATH The electrical outlet and wiring installation must meet the national and local building codes.
 Do NOT modify the plugs in any way.
 Do NOT use extension cords.

-Depending on the model, the electrical power supply must be either 115-volt or 230-volt AC, 1 phase, 60 cycle, and the electrical power cannot vary more than ±4% or damage may occur to the unit.
+Depending on the model, the electrical power supply must be either 115-volt or 230-volt AC, 1 phase, 60 cycle, and the electrical power cannot vary more than \pm 4% or damage may occur to the unit.